tentwentyfour/docker-behat/README.md

 ### Using Phactory

-If you want to use [Phactory](http://phactory.org/) with your behat scenarios, you will need to link this container to your database container:
+If you would like to use [Phactory](http://phactory.org/) with your behat scenarios, you will need to link this container to your database container:

     docker run --rm --link mysqldb:db -e DB_USER=admin -e DB_PASS=thepassword -e DB_NAME=dbname -ti -h docker-behat -v $(pwd):/home/behat/data:rw 1024/behat /bin/bash -c "behat"